 Karen Hawkins describes the founding of Craven Operation Progress in North Carolina, discusses the philosophies and tactics of its directors, and outlines the tensions that arose between local leadership and federal control.
 Using previously untapped primary sources including oral interviews with antipoverty workers and local citizens, records from the U.S. Office of Equal Employment Opportunity, and documents from the North Carolina Fund, Hawkins adds to the story of the factors that helped lower poverty rates and advance economic development during the 1960s and beyond.

-Karen M. Hawkins is a social studies teacher at Voyager Academy High School in North Carolina.
+Karen M. Hawkins teaches American history at Voyager Academy High School in North Carolina.

 A volume in the series Southern Dissent, edited by Stanley Harrold and Randall M. Miller